Acute Care Nurse Practitioner (ACNP)

 - New York

-Specifically, general medical and surgical hospitals have the second-highest employment level for nurse practitioners-which is favorable for acute care nurse practitioners.
+Specifically, general medical and surgical hospitals have the second-highest employment level for nurse practitioners—which is favorable for acute care nurse practitioners.
 Everything considered, ACNPs make up some of the highest-paid nursing specializations on the market.